c-toolbox/C-Play/README.md

 - Good practice to follow [Deploy Guide](./docs/guides/build/dependencies/DEPLOY.md) as well, to copy the build with it's dependencies to single binary folder.

-- Build in Visual Studio 2022 or in Qt-Creator for good QML overview.
+- Build in Visual Studio 2022 (or what viewer you prefer).